 The Soviet occupation of Latvia was an unprovoked brutal act of aggression by a superpower against a numerically small sovereign neighbour.
 On the morning of 15 June 1940, Soviet NKVD troops attacked three border posts in Eastern Latvia, killing three border guards and the wife and son of one of the guards.
 The troops captured 10 border guards and 27 civilians, and took them to the USSR.

-Taking into consideration the size of the Soviet army at its borders, the Soviet occupation of Lithuania on the previous day, the presence of its military bases in Latvia and the ruthlessness of the attack on the border, as well as the fate of Poland, the government conceded.
+Taking into consideration the size of the Soviet army at its borders, the Soviet occupation of Lithuania the previous day, the presence of Soviet military bases in Latvia, and the ruthlessness of the attack on the border, as well as the fate of Poland, the government conceded.
 In fear of further violence, the government ordered its troops to cooperate with Soviet forces.
 On 17 June 1940 the Red Army occupied Latvia and Estonia.

 MOSCOW ORCHESTRATES THE TAKE-OVER

 The goal of the Soviet occupiers was to undermine Latvia’s sovereignty and annex the country to the USSR by force, simultaneously creating the impression that it was the will of the working people of Latvia.